Exped FlexMat Plus Foam Sleeping Pad Review

 The Exped FlexMat Plus is a 1.5″ thick closed-cell foam sleeping pad for backpacking and camping that’s substantially thicker than the NEMO Switchback and the Therm-a-Rest ZLite foam sleeping pads.
 This makes it much more comfortable to sleep on, perhaps enough that you’ll want to switch back to using a foam pad instead of an air mattress because they’re virtually indestructible and far less expensive.

-Disclosure: Exped provided the author with a pad for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Exped provided the author with a pad for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches